-The financial aid process can be overwhelming and as we walk families through this process it is important to understand the Expected Family Contribution or EFC.
+The financial aid process can be overwhelming and it is important to understand the Expected Family Contribution or EFC.
 The EFC is generated after completing the FAFSA and it determines your need-based aid.
-I wanted to explain how the EFC is calculated so that you have a better understanding of the financial aid positioning.
+I wanted to explain how the EFC is calculated so that you have a better understanding of your financial aid positioning.

 Saving for college and then paying for college is becoming a significant concern for many families.
 Before you can begin your financial aid positioning for college, it is crucial for a family to understand how their EFC is calculated.